Our Mission is Safety

 The Road to Zero Coalition, managed by the National Safety Council, released a comprehensive report laying out strategies to end roadway deaths in the U.S. by 2050.
 It is the first time so many organizations have collaborated to put forth a plan to address motor vehicle fatalities, which recently increased after years of decline.

 The Coalition, in a report written by the RAND Corporation, a nonprofit, nonpartisan research institution, identified three main initiatives to reduce roadway fatalities:

 “We demand 100 percent safe operations in aviation, marine, pipeline, rail and transit, we should cultivate a corresponding societal demand for safe roads,” said NSC President and CEO Deborah A.P.
 Hersman.
 “With these three guidelines, everyone can do something to reduce fatalities on the roadway.
 Getting to zero fatalities is not impossible – it just hasn’t been done yet.”

 The report, A Road to Zero: A vision for achieving zero roadway deaths by 2050, is released in the midst of national discussions about motor vehicle safety issues, such as automated vehicles, investing in infrastructure, distracted driving, and alcohol- and drug-impaired driving.
-April is Distracted Driving Awareness Month, and the traffic safety community is preparing for the annual Lifesavers Conference, the largest gathering of traffic safety professionals in the U.S.

 In the short term, the report stresses enforcing and strengthening current traffic safety laws, providing new resources for traffic safety researchers and practitioners, and supporting those who design and build roads and vehicles.